Please ensure Javascript is enabled for purposes of website accessibility

 Jen/Eleana (J/E) Hofer

-Language Justice Coordinator
+Language Justice Manager

 J/E is a poet, translator, social justice interpreter, teacher, facilitator, urban cyclist, and co-founder of the language justice and language experimentation collaborative Antena Aire (2010-2020).
 They publish poems, translations, and visual-textual works with numerous small independent presses and in various DIY/DIT incarnations, and have received support in many forms from many entities, including CantoMundo, the Academy of American Poets, the City of Los Angeles, and the NEA.
 Jen/Eleana lives on unceded Tongva land in Los Angeles and identifies as a queer white Latinx/Argentinean Jewish BDS supporter who grew up mostly monolingual in a bilingual/bicultural family.
 They passionately believe in language justice practices as a powerful intersection between healing, solidarity work, and the transformative possibilities of language.
 More information: www.channeltransmitrepeat.com.